openthread/ot-docs/site/en/reference/cli/concepts/srp.md

 to perform such functions as registering and leasing services, and managing server and client hosts.

-This guide provides some basic tasks that use some of the more common `srp server` and `srp client` commands.
+This guide provides basic tasks that use some of the more common `srp server` and `srp client` commands.

 ## SRP server commands